AhmadrezaHamidi/swagger-annotation/README.md

     ...
     ```

-    _NOTE: This is a pre-requisite to using Swashbuckle and the Swagger generator will raise an exception if they're omitted._
+    _This is a pre-requisite to using Swashbuckle and the Swagger generator will raise an exception if they're omitted._

 4. In the _Configure_ method, insert middleware to expose the generated Swagger as JSON endpoint(s)